unionai-oss/pandera/docs/source/polars.rst

     └───────┴───────────────┴───────┘

-And of course, you can use the object-based API to validate dask dataframes:
+And of course, you can use the object-based API to define a :py:class:`~pandera.api.polars.container.DataFrameSchema`:

 .. testcode:: polars